opsi-org/shim-review/README.md

 - Name: Mathias Radtke
 - Position: Developer
 - Email address: m.radtke@uib.de
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: None
+- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: C7F764E01AEEDC73

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name: Niko Wenselowski
+- Name: Erol Ülükmen
-- Position: Developer
+- Position: CEO
-- Email address: n.wenselowski@uib.de
+- Email address: e.ueluekmen@uib.de
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: None
+- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: 328EFAD0AE3A9FF2

 -------------------------------------------------------------------------------
 What upstream shim tag is this starting from: